Spring Semester Tuition Due

 "We're pleased and proud to be leading the way in this emerging industry," said Wake Tech President Dr. Scott Ralls, "As the state's largest community college, we're doing what North Carolina community colleges do best: evolve and adapt to meet the changing training needs of students, as well as business and industry."

-The EVSE Field Technician Certification program is made possible by the North Carolina Business Committee for Education (NCBCE) and funded through the Siemens Foundation's EVeryone Charging Forward Initiative.
+The EVSE Field Technician Certificate course is made possible by the North Carolina Business Committee for Education (NCBCE) and funded through the Siemens Foundation's EVeryone Charging Forward Initiative.
 The Siemens program was created in response to the rapid growth of the EV charging sector resulting in significant demand for skilled workers across the industry.
 This workforce development initiative seeks to ensure and scale equitable access to jobs for individuals from all backgrounds and meaningfully participate in this new sector.

 "North Carolina has experienced dramatic job growth in the battery and EV sector and continues to lead the way toward a clean energy future," said Caroline Sullivan, NCBCE executive director.
 "The funding from the Siemens Foundation, coupled with the expertise and innovation at Wake Tech, will help ensure that all communities can pursue critical clean energy jobs across our state."